-HVAC PT Buddy contains Pressure Temperature relationships for 95 refrigerants in both Metric and English units in one degree increments.
+HVAC PT Buddy contains Pressure Temperature relationships for over 100 refrigerants in both Metric and English units in one degree increments.
 All refrigerant blends have bubble and dew points on the same line.
 To better indicate temperature glide R404a, R407c, and R410a show both temperatures for the same pressure on one line.
 For most of the current common refrigerants you can also view several additional thermodynamic properties enthalpy, entropy, specific heat, etc. Each refrigerant has chemical name, boiling point, critical pressure, critical temperature.

 In short, this is the most comprehensive list of refrigerant properties available.